10 Free Things to do in Los Angeles

 Parking is very challenging here!
 Walk from where you are staying, or take an Uber because the aggravation is not worth it!

-However, in just under 2 miles away, on Santa Monica Blvd is the quiet and serene Hollywood Forever Cemetery, also free activity, if you want to see where some of the great stars are buried, like Rudolf Valentino and Judy Garland.
+This is a great Free Activity to see where some of the great stars are buried, like Rudolf Valentino and Judy Garland.

-#10 Santa Monica Pier & Beach
+#11 Hang Out At The Santa Monica Pier & Beach

 Santa Monica Pier and Santa Monica Beach are among L.A.’s top tourist spots that you have to visit.